Vehicle registration plates of Germany: Postwar Germany

 After 1945, however, the victorious allied forces abolished the system of German licence plates and instead assigned new lettering combinations in their respective occupation zones.
 Although each nation implemented their own ideas initially, a system for all four zones was introduced by 1949.
 At first, the different zones were distinguishable by the first letter prefix A, B, F or S standing for the American, British, French or Soviet occupation zone, respectively.
 A second letter below indicated the area or country in question, such as stood for American zone/Bavaria.
 This area code was followed by a two-digit number signifying the district and another number counting within that area.
-Often the numbers would become scarce after some years and another zone prefix without the first letter was introduced additionally.
+When the numbers became scarce after some years, another zone prefix (e. g. without the first letter) would be introduced additionally.

 The city of Berlin had a special status and, consequentially, special plates.
 Having abolished the old I A number plates in 1945, the Soviet occupation forces issued plates with Cyrillic characters at first.
 Motorcycles were issued БM (=BM, 1945–1946) and ГM (GM, 1945–1947).
 Cars, lorries and buses received ГФ (=GF, 1945–1946) and БГ (=BG, 1945–1947).
 These were replaced on the insistence of the western powers, first to KB for Kommandatura Berlin and, in the Eastern part of the city, to GB in 1948.